Skip to main content

 Other detailed statistical data is available in the European Migration Network (EMN)’s 2022 country factsheet for Belgium, with insights about the age and gender of TCNs, the most common types of residence permits issued and international protection statistics.

-The recent OECD/EC Indicators of Immigrant Integration 2023: Settling In report also provides further breakdowns of the composition of migrant populations and households in Belgium, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.
+The OECD/EC Indicators of Immigrant Integration 2023: Settling In report also provides further breakdowns of the composition of migrant populations and households in Belgium, including in terms of immigration flows by legal category, concentration in densely populated areas, duration of stay and household composition.

 Integration strategy